AdityaNanda/Networks-Gradients-Sampling-Toolbox/README.md

 # Reference

+Nanda, Aditya, and Mikail Rubinov.
+"Unbiased and efficient sampling of timeseries reveals redundancy of brain network and gradient structure."
+NeuroImage 274 (2023): 120110.

 Nanda A and Rubinov M (2023) Unbiased and Efficient Sampling of Timeseries Reveals Redundancy of Brain Network and Gradient Structure, _OSF Preprints_, https://doi.org/10.31219/osf.io/ce9xv .